Karzzzz: Plot

 Monty convinces Princess Kamini to marry him.
-He furnishes the actual papers of Ravi’s properties in an attempt to persuade her, and it works.
-They get married on stage at Monty’s show.
+He furnishes the actual papers for Ravi's properties in an attempt to persuade her, and it works.
+They get married on stage at Monty's show.
 During the performance, he reenacts the accident to make Princess Kamini believe that he remembers she killed him/Ravi.
-Following a showdown between Monty and her, she confesses, albeit in anger, to Ravi’s murder.
+Following a showdown between Monty and her, she confesses, albeit in anger, to Ravi's murder.

-Monty brings in his/Ravi’s mother and sister (accompanied by her kids) and warns Princess Kamini that they will get their dues.
+Monty brings in his/Ravi's mother and sister (accompanied by her kids) and warns Princess Kamini that they will get their dues.
 In the meantime, Kabira appears with the police in tow, who have her confession on record.
-Suddenly, Judah comes along holding Tina hostage and demands Princes Kamini’s release.
+Suddenly, Judah comes along holding Tina hostage and demands Princess Kamini's release.
 A fight ensues, with Kabira tackling Judah and rescuing Tina.
-Princess Kamini tries to runs away, with Monty at her heels.
+Princess Kamini tries to run away, with Monty at her heels.
 They arrive at the same spot where Ravi was killed in his previous birth, as she boards a plane and shoots Monty.
 During the hullabaloo, Monty's car overturns with fuel leakage.
 As Princess Kamini's plane approaches him, Monty sets the car on fire that soon engulfs the plane.
 With Princess Kamini dead, Monty and Tina are united as the end credits roll.